California Penal Code 287 PC- Oral Copulation by Force, Fear, or Threats

 So, if you threaten somebody or you do something or say something that it looks like you're going to injure them if they don't orally copulate you, and under those circumstances it's reasonable for them to believe that, then obviously you're going to be in a position where you're going to get charged and have to defend yourself of this crime.

 The last thing that should be touched on when you're talking about oral copulation by force, fear or threat, is that fear element, and the jury instruction says an act is accomplished by fear if the other person is actually and reasonably afraid but is actually unreasonably afraid and the defendant knows the person is afraid and takes advantage of it.

-Contact the Hedding Law Firm If Charged with Oral Copulation
+Contact the Hedding Law Firm

 So, if some really is scared and the defendant knows it and then forces that person to orally copulate them, that's going to satisfy this fear element and the person can be prosecuted under Penal Code Section 287 PC.
 See related: Oral Copulation with a Minor.

 So, if you've got one of these cases, pick up the phone.
 Call me.
 We'll sit down in the privacy of my office and figure out exactly what I can do to help you.
 Contact the experienced Los Angeles sex crime defense lawyers at the Hedding Law Firm to review the details of your case.